 Rodman captivated people because he was authentic, even if it was sometimes shockingly different than how most star professional basketball players looked like and how they acted.

 Rodman’s net worth is just $500,000, according to Celebrity Net Worth and Wealthy Gorilla.
 That isn’t all that much for someone in the NBA Hall of Fame with one of the more recognizable names and appearances in the history of the sport.

-Still, Rodman is probably going to continue living his life how he wants.
+Still, the 60-year-old Rodman is probably going to continue living his life how he wants.
 That’s all he knows.